 That's it.
 You could find that message in a million songs played in reverse if you took the time.
 That didn't stop one of the youngsters who survived from concocting a tale of hypnotism and mesmerism (they had been using tons of drugs, but surely that had nothing to do with it).
 The families sued for a total of $6.2 million.
 Judas Priest's manager stated, and I paraphrase, "If we were to hide a message, it'd tell people to buy seven copies of the album, not harm themselves."
 Thankfully, the judge ultimately dismissed the case as nonsense after letting both sides say their piece.

-Of course, Queen B is a tool of Satan according to the backmasking crowd, and she doesn't help the matter with her esoteric occult marketing themes.
+Of course, Queen B is a tool of Satan according to the backmasking crowd, and she doesn't help the matter with her esoteric occult marketing themes and related lawsuits.
 Accusers point to the song “Sweet Dreams,” which when played forward is the type of pretty love song that demonstrates why she’s at the top of the R&B mountain.
 When you play it backwards, however, you purportedly get a rather unique take on love.

 As backmasking believers will tell you before they play you the song, you’ll hear Beyoncé sing: